Cgossett2022/Surfs-Up/README.md

 ![December Precip](https://user-images.githubusercontent.com/111243284/197912096-bcf84701-c7be-47f1-aae1-59d7fb5f1580.png)

+### End Summary

-Based on both the precipitation and temperatures in Oahu, the weather is mostly consistent throughout the year.
+Based on both the precipitation and temperature in Oahu, the weather is mostly consistent throughout the year.
 Even though December is a little more diverse in terms of weather patterns, the results show that Surf n' Shake would be sucessful at this location.